 Coconut Lime Squares ~ picture it: 80 degrees in the sun, the waves are rolling rhythmically in, an unbroken strip of turquoise sea meets an equally unbroken strip of azure sky…pelicans glide silently by overhead, palm leaves rustle in the breeze, you’ve got your sunglasses, flip flops, a piña colada… Now hold that thought.

 I can’t claim that these tangy bars will lower your blood pressure or give you a nice tan, but for me they help extend that vacation feel a little longer.
 I made them between picking up the dog at the kennel and my third load of laundry.
 It’s hard to believe but I had my first piña colada last week in Florida.
 I don’t know how I managed to avoid such a lovely drink all these years!

-Lime is such a wonderful, underutilized flavor, if you love it like I do you’ll want to try my Tangy Lime Bars.
+Lime is such a wonderful, underutilized flavor, if you love it like I do you’ll want to check out these other recipes on the blog:

 - 1 1/3 cup all-purpose flour

 - 1 tsp baking powder

 - 1/2 cup (1 stick) unsalted butter at room temperature